-SITE DESCRIPTION: The subject property is 5.30 acres in size total.
-The size of the proposed parcels is as follows: Parcel 1-1.20 acres, Parcel 2-4.10 acres.
-As shown on the aerial image, a dwelling and accessory structure exist on the property.
+SITE DESCRIPTION: The subject property is 24.59 acres in size total.
+The size of the proposed parcels is as follows: Parcel 1 - 19.57 acres, Parcel 2 - 5.02 acres.
+No structures exist on the proposed parcels.
 The property is generally level and located outside of any FEMA designated floodway and/or floodplain.

-SURROUNDING ZONING AND USES: Lots adjacent to the north and east are also zoned Residential.
-Properties to the south are zoned Residential Multi Family.
-Properties to the west are within the jurisdiction of Deschutes County, and are zoned RR10.
+SURROUNDING ZONING AND USES: Lots adjacent to the north, east, and south are also zoned Residential Master Plan.
+Properties to the west are zoned for Forest Use within the jurisdiction of Deschutes County.
 Surrounding uses include other residential uses.